BhardwajAditya-github/BhardwajAditya-github/README.md

 ## Open Source Contributions

-🌟 I'm passionate about contributing to open source communities and have made contributions to the Plone Volto repository.
+🌟 I'm passionate about contributing to open source communities and have made contributions to the gsoc listed respositories.

 ## Experience